iip-ecosphere/platform/README.md

 The platform consists of some core and many alternative components which can be built locally via the provided Maven multi-module POM.
 However, to save time, we recommend relying on the pre-built snapshot and release binaries in [Maven Central](https://search.maven.org/search?q=iip-ecosphere) from our Continuous Integration server.
 To speed up this process when changes to the individual modules occur, the build sequence is incremental and not based on the Maven multi-module build.
 So we recommend that you install Java, Maven and an IDE (supported/working versions see [documentation overview](https://github.com/iip-ecosphere/platform/tree/main/platform/documentation/README.md)) and let Maven resolve the actual binaries for you.
 For more detailed information on the build dependencies, please refer to the platform handbook.

+We've heard about strange problems on Mac OS.
+So far, we do not have enough information to resolve the potential problems.

 To ease the first steps, we provided Demonstration and Development Docker Containers on [Docker Hub](https://hub.docker.com/r/iipecosphere/platform).

 ![IIP-Ecosphere](platform/logo.png)